Aller au contenu

 Retention & Storage

-• Storage is filesystem-based — check disk usage if Loki volume grows unexpectedly
+• Storage is filesystem-based in /loki/chunks/ — check disk usage if the volume grows unexpectedly

 • No log parsing/structuring is applied by Alloy (logs are shipped as-is)